Macrometacorp/docs/docs/essentials/introduction.md

 Each GeoFabric contains collections (key-value and documents), graphs, streams, stream processors and search capabilities.
 Data written to a GeoFabric is pinned to the locations that are part of the GeoFabric.

 A tenant can have multiple GeoFabrics.
-Different GeoFabrics isolate the data inside them (collections, documents etc.) from one another.
+Each GeoFabric isolates its contained data (collections, documents etc.) from other GeoFabrics.

 A GeoFabric contains the following: